micahstubbs/d3_exploding_boxplot/tasks.md

-+ abstract out drawJitter
+DONE + abstract out drawJitter
-+ pass in chart.options to drawJitter
+DONE + pass in chart.options to drawJitter
++ debug colorScale across states and options in the example